Patrol & Unit Camping

 What do campsites include?

-All camps include: water, covered dining shelter with picnic table, and outhouses.
+All camps include: water, covered shelter area with picnic table and outhouses.

 What are the accomodations?

-Camps Meriwether/Clark: Two person or larger Adirondack shelters available, or bring your own tent.
+Camps Meriwether: Two person mini-dack shelters available or bring your own tent.

 What programs are available?